Circuit realization and hardware linearization of monotone operator equilibrium networks: From kernel behaviors to equilibrium networks

 \section{From kernel behaviors to equilibrium networks}

 The kernel equation~\eqref{eq:kernel} is in the form of a \emph{monotone inclusion}.
 A large number of algorithms have been developed for solving such inclusions, in the context of first-order convex optimization \cite{Ryu2022}.
-One such algorithm is the \emph{forward/backward algorithm}:
+One such algorithm is the \emph{forward/backward algorithm}, which solves $0 \in F(\mathbf{x}) + G(\mathbf{x})$ for $\mathbf{x}$, where $F$ and $G$ are maximal monotone operators, by the iteration